Breeding-Insight/BIGapp/README.md

 # Docker
 ## Build docker image
-> This will take 20 minutes or so to build the first time, as many dependencies need to be downloaded and built.
+> This may take 20 minutes or so to build the first time, as many dependencies need to be downloaded and built.

 > Do not neglect the trailing `.`, this tells docker to look for a Dockerfile in the current working directory.